- Jim Knabb

 - Bicistronic construct ensures that CARs will target both CD19 and CD22 efficiently

-- CD19/CD22 CAR eradicated ALL in a xenograft model derived from a patient with relapse following CD19-directed therapy
+- CD19/CD22 bicistronic CAR demonstrated enhanced efficacy in an ALL xenograft model derived from a patient with relapse following CD19-directed therapy

 - Successful ablation of ALL in various cell line and patient-derived xenograft models